April Fools Day for Kids

 For example, one morning a local radio station reported seeing a herd of seals far up an inland river.
 They reported the story several times until noon when they informed the audience it was an April Fools trick!"

 In the United States, April 1st is a day set aside to play small, clever tricks on people.
 Placing salt in the sugar bowl when no one is looking is not a real trick.
 Where's the cleverness in that?
-(The ancient Greeks would have turned up their noses at such a pathetic attempt.)
 A real April Fool's trick takes thought, creativity, timing, and a bit of acting.

 There are rules to this game.
 Your trick must be harmless, your victim must believe you, and your trickery must make your victim at least smile (or better yet, laugh) when you shout "April Fool's!"
 Otherwise, it does not qualify as an April Fool's Day trick.